meshplay/meshplay/docs/pages/project/contributing/contributing-model-components.md

 <a class="anchorjs-link" id="component-contribution"></a>

-#### 5. Contribute your component to the Meshery project
+#### 5. Contribute your component to the Meshplay project

-Submit a pull request to the Meshery repository with your new component definition, so that all users can benefit from the component(s) you have defined.
+Submit a pull request to the Meshplay repository with your new component definition, so that all users can benefit from the component(s) you have defined.

 Keeping your component definition in a separate file allows for easier management and review of the component(s) you have defined.

-{% include alert.html title="Keeping your custom Components private" type="info" content="Alternatively, if you would like to keep the component definition private, you can bundle your component(s) in a custom model, import the custom model into your Meshery deployment.
-Your private component definition(s) will be registered in your Meshery Server's <a href='/concepts/logical/registry'>registry</a> and available for use within your Meshery deployment." %}
+{% include alert.html title="Keeping your custom Components private" type="info" content="Alternatively, if you would like to keep the component definition private, you can bundle your component(s) in a custom model, import the custom model into your Meshplay deployment.
+Your private component definition(s) will be registered in your Meshplay Server's <a href='/concepts/logical/registry'>registry</a> and available for use within your Meshplay deployment." %}